taozh2017/CFANet/README.md

     Note that CFANet is only tested on Ubuntu OS with the following environments.
     It may work on other operating systems as well but we do not guarantee that it will.

-    + Creating a virtual environment in terminal: `conda create -n PraNet python=3.6`.
+    + Creating a virtual environment in terminal: `conda create -n CFANet python=3.6`.

     + Installing necessary packages: PyTorch 1.1